dmetivie/StochasticWeatherGenerators.jl/docs/src/examples/tuto_add_station_variable.md

 ### Sensitivity of maize on rainfall during key growth periods

 To identify which rainfall period between April and October has the greatest impact on maize yield, we divide the growing season into four periods.
-For each period, we calculate the mean rainfall, both conditionally (blue) and unconditionally (orange), on final yields exceeding the median.
-Each distribution is displayed along with its interquartile range.

-For the selected station, the most critical period is from June 12 to July 27, as evidenced by the significant difference between the two distributions.
-Specifically, the mean rainfall, when conditioned on a high yield, is approximately 20% higher during this period.
-In contrast, for the other periods, the mean rainfall remains nearly identical, indicating a much lower sensitivity.

 ````@example tuto_add_station_variable
 week_date = (date_begin=Date(1996, 4, 27), date_end=Date(1996, 10, 27), N_period=4)